 This initial introduction is a step that needs to be planned out very carefully.
 It requires a lot of patience because it will potentially take some time for the animals to start accepting each other.
 You could be lucky and have an instant match, but be prepared for a match that has to develop over days or even weeks.

 As dog training isn’t something you can come up with yourself, we recommend taking SpiritDog Training online classes.
-They have really-really good content available on-demand.
+They have really really good content available on demand.

 3. Use A Neutral Location

 Consider introducing the new pets, especially if they are both dogs, in a neutral location, such as a park unfamiliar to both dogs.
 This way, they are meeting in a location where neither feels territorial.
 Make this introduction with both dogs on a leash and with different people holding each leash to gain control easily if things start to get tense.
+You can take your dogs or pet to a golf course, parks, etc.

 4. Keep Your Tone Positive